 It may seem like your child wants zero rules, but all kids feel safer with firm boundaries in place as long as they are enforced calmly and lovingly.
 Be conscious of your tone and energy when explaining and enforcing boundaries.

-Start by explaining expectations, not in a warning tone that is projecting your mistrust but in a “heads up” tone.
+Start by explaining expectations, not in a warning tone that projects your mistrust but in a “heads up” tone.
 Demonstrate that you believe in him and you’re on his side.
 “We’re going on this nature walk and I know you get excited and it’s fun to run.
 I’m not comfortable with that because it’s not safe so I’ll give you a signal or sign so you know when to wait and let us catch up.
 If it doesn’t work, we will hold hands.”
 Don’t view holding hands as a punishment but as help.
 “I love you too much to let you go running off.”

 Anytime we talk about strong-willed children, there’s always a concern about their free spirit.
 We love that our strong-willed kids are fierce, determined, persistent, and non-conforming.
 We don’t want to “break their spirit,” we just want to tame it a bit.